shamansir/shamansir.github.io/Blog/drafts/_ui-layouts-in-purescript.md

 ## Introduction

-My way to pure functional programming was quite long, but now here I am.
-Definitely not knowing everything yet and still, so the (seemingly?) unreachable end of the way of learning excites me even more.
-Thank you, Elm, for seducing me with your friendly syntax and error messages, and leading me hand-in-hand to these greater depths.
+Now that most of my latest projects are written in PureScript[fn-1], I already developed a bunch of web apps with user interfaces of different complexity:

-Now most of my latest projects are written in PureScript, which is not to be confused with you-know-which-language, but rather a non-lazy Haskell for web development.
-So no unhandled errors in your code, at all.
-Logical errors are possible still.
+TODO (image?)

-All the UI approaches are there, as in many other languages, but usually I use Halogen library which provides its own set of functions both for HTML and SVG, no DSL needed, and it has a clear approach for writing components, including complex parent-child communication.
+For today, in [Pursuit](TODO), the PureScript package library, there are several UI approaches inplemented, for example there is a React version rethought in pure FP, but usually I use Halogen library which provides its own set of functions both for HTML and SVG, no DSL needed, and it has a clear approach for writing components, including complex parent-child communication.
+I didn't get used to hooks concept yet, and I feel comfortable in Halogen native approach.

-> Though it doesn't matter which framework you use, if any, for the layouting system.
+> Though it doesn't matter which framework you use, if any at all, for this layouting system.

-However, already a few of my projects are complex web-apps with unique UI structure and yet there's no UI composer in PureScript, at least as far as I know.
+A few of my projects are complex web-apps with unique UI structure and yet there's no helping UI composer implemented  in PureScript, at least as far as I know.
 The examples are:

 * Noodle — visual programming platform, where:
 	* it is possible to open many side panels: documentation, action history, log, and so on;